 Internal Operations Business Principles and Practices

-- Do you offer services, where clients need to be screened for eligibility for financial aid, social services, or, are there other prerequisite requirements such being a senior citizen, minority, or disabled?
+- Do you offer services where clients need to be screened for eligibility for financial aid or social services or are there other prerequisite requirements such as being a senior citizen, minority, or disabled?

 - Do you have hiring and employee training and management practices in place?

-- Do you have an overall corporate philosophy that inspires, encourages, or offers incentives to employees?
+- Do you have an overall corporate philosophy or work culture that inspires, encourages, or offers incentives to employees?